-Take turns checking in daily with your spouse.
+Take turns checking in daily with your partner via email, text, phone call (!) or face time.
 This can be a short (5 minutes is okay) check in to hold each other accountable and connect or a longer conversation.
-Together pray the prayers you wrote above.

 "Hope is the theological virtue by which we desire the kingdom of heaven and eternal life as our happiness, placing our trust in Christ's promises and relying not on our own strength, but on the help of the grace of the Holy Spirit."
 (CCC 1817)